ptitfred/personal-homepage/website/content/writings/2024-01-29_bye-haskell-hello-rust/index.md

 I took [some notes](https://pouet.chapril.org/@ptitfred/111691245597831310) of my first steps.
 Some takeaways:
 - the documentation is outstanding, notably the [getting started](https://doc.rust-lang.org/stable/book/),
-- rust-analyzer (Language Server Protocol) is really capable, which is sweat,
+- rust-analyzer (Language Server Protocol) is really capable, which is sweet,
 - rustc is by itself a very strong tool and helping beginners (like I was),
 - cargo is fast and capable (coming from the Haskell ecosystem, but even so comparing to npm).